 Multidisciplinary team expertise

-The Cochlear Implant team at Penn State Children’s Hospital consists of two surgeons – Dr. Huseyin Isildak, our nuero/otologist, and Dr. Jason May, our pediatric otolaryngologist, a team of audiologists, speech therapists, social workers and developmental pediatrics.
-We work together with children and their families to determine the appropriateness of cochlear implantation, the availability of resources and implementation of rehabilitation for each child.
+The Cochlear Implant team at Penn State Health Children’s Hospital consists of two surgeons – Mark Whitaker, MD, our neurotologist, and Thomas Chung, MD, our pediatric otolaryngologist, a team of audiologists, speech therapists, social workers and developmental pediatrics

 - Assess the need